Sugar In Fruits Or Sugar In Processed Foods - What Should We Be More Concerned About?

 We do need to understand the meaning of “sugar content”.

-And of course, an overconsumption of sugars such as fructose may bring about issues such as non-alcoholic fatty liver disease (NAFLD), because it is the liver that directly metabolises dietary fructose.
+An overconsumption of sugars such as fructose may bring about issues such as non-alcoholic fatty liver disease (NAFLD), because it is the liver that directly metabolises dietary fructose.
 However, the links are not that clear and we cannot say that an overconsumption of fructose directly causes NAFLD.

 When we do become more conscious of our health, though, one of the ideas that we may choose to implement in our lifestyles is to cut the consumption of fructose.
 Whether they be from fruits or other processed carbohydrate products, the idea is to cut down on the intake of such foods.